dotlang/language/README.md

 As a 10,000 foot view of the language, code is written in files (called modules) organised in directories (called packages).
 There are functions and types.
 Each function gets one or more input (each of it's own type) and gives an output.
 Types include primitive data types, tuple, sum types and a general type alias.
 Concurrency, lambda expression and exception handling are supported.

-In summary, Electron is C language + Garabage collector + first-class functions + sum data types + module system + composition and powerful polymorphism + simple and powerful standard library + immutability + built-in data validation + contracts + exception handling + lambda expressions + closure + powerful built-in data types (hash, string,...) + built-in concurrency + built-in memoization + sane defaults - ambiguities - pointers - macros - header files.
+In summary, Dotlang is C language + Garabage collector + first-class functions + sum data types + module system + composition and powerful polymorphism + simple and powerful standard library + immutability + built-in data validation + contracts + exception handling + lambda expressions + closure + powerful built-in data types (hash, string,...) + built-in concurrency + built-in memoization + sane defaults - ambiguities - pointers - macros - header files.

 There is a runtime system which is responsible for memory allocation and management, interaction with OS and other external libraries and handling concurrency.
-Also there is a `core` library which is used to implement some basic, low-level features which can not be simply implemented using pure Electron language.
+Also there is a `core` library which is used to implement some basic, low-level features which can not be simply implemented using pure Dotlang language.
 The `std` library is a layer above runtime and `core` which contains some general-purpose and common functions and data structures.

 ### Code organization